FACTBOX-Keystone XL dominates US energy, environment agenda

 Con: Opponents include a broad range of environmental groups, such as the Natural Resources Defense Council and Friends of the Earth, celebrities, Canada's energy workers' union, many Democrats and politicians from Nebraska.

-Some have feared the risks of oil spills in environmentally sensitive regions, chiefly the area around the huge Ogallala aquifer, much of which is in Nebraska.
+Some fear the risks of oil spills in environmentally sensitive regions, chiefly the area around the huge Ogallala aquifer, much of which is in Nebraska.
 As much as 27 percent of U.S. irrigated land overlies the water source, which yields nearly a third of U.S. groundwater used for irrigation, according the the U.S. Geological Survey.
 It also provides drinking water for 82 percent of residents within the aquifer boundary.
-That was the reason cited on Nov.
-10 for the delay in a final decision for up to 18 months.

 Critics contend oil derived from the oil sands is more corrosive to pipeline walls, although there is no conclusive science on that.
 Recent spills in Michigan and Montana were due to ruptures of pipes carrying Canadian oil, albeit older ones.